do-me/Simple-Instagram-Scraper/README.md

 - 8k posts: 12h went well but around 2-5% no information as sometimes too fast.
 Should go better with slightly higher longer breaks.

 ## To Do
-- Disable caching!
-Otherwise fails after ~8k posts
+- Add resume option "only posts since last scrape"
 - Improve error handling, i.e. after n non displayable posts do very long break
 - More benchmarking to figure out ideal break duration and intervals
 - Add a second login account when blocked completely